jonluca/blog/_posts/2020-06-14-nintendo-switch.md

 header-img: "/images/switch.png"
 ---

-Note: this is a republish of the article I originally wrote on Medium for [Hackernoon](https://medium.com/hackernoon/how-the-nintendo-switch-prevents-downgrades-by-irreparably-blowing-its-own-fuses-884bd3b7a8ba)

 Downgrade prevention has been a cat-and-mouse game between consumers and companies since the inception of remote updates.
 The Nintendo Switch adopts a worrisome-strategy of preventing firmware downgrades by permanently modifying your device every time it updates.
 While this isn’t a new concept (the Xbox 360 was doing it back in 2007), it is part of a greater effort to prevent end users from modifying their devices to their liking.

 The Nintendo Switch use an [Nvidia Tegra X1 SoC](https://en.wikipedia.org/wiki/Tegra#Tegra_X1), which comes with a fuse driver.
 This allows it to programmatically blow fuses — permanently modifying the device, making it impossible to revert to a previous state.